PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 the bridge, and YuNet retains byte-identical artifacts.

-The unquantized pseudo-Swish, tanh-GELU, center/size/offset, pseudo-LeakyReLU, PReLU, connected elementwise/Concat, StridedSlice/Concat, and Split/mixed-
+The unquantized pseudo-Swish, tanh-GELU, center/size/offset, pseudo-LeakyReLU, PReLU, connected elementwise/Concat, StridedSlice/Concat, Split/mixed-Concat,
-Concat recovery helpers are now indexed at their unchanged production positions.
-The next standalone raw recovery helper in this ordered prefix is `_optimize_transpose_input_chains_pre_concat_to_single_post_adapter`; it has three direct production positions and is also referenced by the conservative safe-transpose fallback bundle.
-It has not yet been fully characterized or changed.
+and general Concat input-adapter recovery helpers are now indexed at their unchanged production positions.
+The next standalone raw recovery helper in this ordered prefix is `_optimize_transpose_slice_logistic_concat_reshape_tail_nhwc_chains`; it has two direct production positions and has not yet been characterized or changed.
 The composite pre-Concat dispatcher still retains its previously documented legacy-family fallback after the indexed families.

 The broader fixed-pipeline, remaining artifact-plan coverage, artifact-matrix, optional TensorFlow, PyTorch/TorchScript/Dynamo/ExportedProgram, and full Tier